-Managing your IT infrastructure can be a challenge.
-Server hardware, cloud applications, mobile devices - working with them as an integrated whole can be difficult work.
-This can become even more complicated if you inevitably have legacy software running as well.
+This is important, because managing your IT infrastructure can be a challenge.
+Servers, cloud services, business applications, smartphones and mobile device management - working with them as an integrated whole can be complicated, and made worse if you inevitably have legacy software systems running as well.

 However, there are solutions available that can map your full IT infrastructure to the cloud, allowing you to monitor everything from a single dashboard.
-This can display everything from the different OS, software versions, and storage use, as well as provide malware protection and even monitor energy consumption.
+This can display everything from the different OS, software versions, and storage use, as well as provide malware protection as part of endpoint security and even monitor energy consumption and costs.

-More importantly, a good IMS solution will allow you to pinpoint bottlenecks and network problems, allowing you to zoom into any code causing errors, allowing you to identify workarounds and solutions.
+More importantly, a good infrastructure management solution (IMS) will allow you to pinpoint bottlenecks through network monitoring, allowing you to zoom into any code causing errors, allowing you to identify workarounds and solutions.
 Usually alerts can also be provided in the event of any technical failure, allowing you to react quickly via push notifications, SMS, email, or even automated calls.

 Here we'll look at the best in infrastructure management services.

 When it comes to software, it’s hard to beat American tech giant Microsoft, and the company has a great tool for infrastructure management.
-Configuration Manager is a suite of IM tools developed for IT managers and experts.
+Microsoft System Center offers a full service suite of ISM tools developed for IT managers and experts.